jim-easterbrook/Photini/src/doc/manual/descriptive_metadata.rst

 .. image:: ../images/screenshot_040.png

-If you install the appropriate dictionaries than setting the language of a ``Lang Alt`` data field also selects the dictionary used by the spelling checker.
+If you install the appropriate dictionaries then setting the language of a ``Lang Alt`` data field also selects the dictionary used by the spelling checker.
 (Deliberate spelling error introduced for illustrative purposes.)

 .. image:: ../images/screenshot_033.png